 The Alabama Interfraternity Council (IFC) serves as the governing body for 33 social fraternities at UA, many of which are affiliated with the North-American Interfraternity Conference (NIC).

-The Alabama National Pan-Hellenic Council (NPHC) is the governing and coordinating council for the seven historically African American Greek-letter organizations, of which UA currently has 4 sororities and 4 fraternities.
+The Alabama National Pan-Hellenic Council (NPHC) is the governing and coordinating council for the nine historically African American Greek-letter organizations, of which UA currently has 4 sororities and 4 fraternities.
 NPHC fraternities and sororities are committed to community service and support academic excellence between members and the general student body by providing scholarships, study breaks and other programs.

 The Alabama United Greek Council (UGC) is the governing body for the seven multicultural and special interest sororities and fraternities.
 UGC exists to enable member organizations to share ideas and resources, promote mutual respect and equality, and provide a support network for students on campus.